 Brighton for 3 days

-For those who want to go to Brighton from Bristol, you can take the train, ride the bus, or drive, with the most recommended option being boarding the train, and the cheapest option would be riding a bus.
+For those who want to go to Brighton from Bristol, you can take the train, ride the bus, or drive with the most recommended option is boarding the train, and the cheapest option would be riding a bus.
 Driving is about three hours before reaching your destination (this is the fastest option).

 When you get to Brighton, make sure to get a hop-on-hop-off bus ticket.
 The bus stops at famous attractions in Brighton.
 This will make your exploration much easier.